 Liquidation preference clauses can also apply to exit/sale events and those seeking to benefit from the EIS tax reliefs should be wary as the preference provision may invalidate EIS.
-Please see here for further guidance on this point.

 A written instrument evidencing a debt due by a company to an investor or any other person that lends the company money.
 These instruments are issued in the same way that shares are issued and can be issued on a variety of different terms.
 Typically, early stage companies borrow money at a low interest rate and with a long repayment window.
 They can also typically issue convertible loan notes.

 Loan notes may be secured or unsecured.
 The nature of security taken will vary from transaction to transaction.